-The provision of the core activities, has been constant and – with minor deviation – in the boundaries set by dedicated OLA signed by the service providers.
+During EGI-Engage the provision of the core activities, has been regular and – with minor deviation – in the boundaries set by dedicated OLA signed by the service providers.

 The UMD software provisioning

 The Software Provisioning infrastructure provides the technical tools to support the UMD release process from pulling packages from the developers repositories to the build of a release.
 The main goals of the overall Software Provisioning process are: